 “Alone did I come to this world and alone shall I leave?”
 Rong said.

-He stood there waiting for his image in the mirror to reply, almost unsure of his words and his image would bother.
+He stood there awaiting his image in the mirror to reply, almost unsure of his words and his image would bother.

 “That is the way it is.
 Find your higher self and you shall lack nothing in creation.
 The logic of One is the unity of the Self and the Ego, learn how to do it,” his mirror image said.

 The response was perfect and whether it was real or imagined was not important.
-It was self-reassurance alone that kept Rong from the doldrums of loneliness, but he sorted it through conquest.
+Besides, it was self-reassurance alone that kept Rong from the doldrums of loneliness, but he sorted it through conquest.
 Now reassurance was coming from the mirror that he had a higher self-within.
 He must find it.

 Rong exited the toilet and returned to his seat.
-Fifties and Enclavio were waiting for him and resisted many decisive temptations to knock on the toilet door to ask how he was doing; he spent fifteen minutes in there.
+Fifties and Enclavio were awaiting him and resisted many decisive temptations to knock on the toilet door to ask how he was doing; he spent fifteen minutes in there.
 He took a seat by Fifties who poured him a double shot and Rong drank it without uttering a word.
 His phone then rang again, and he answered.
-His only three words during the one-minute-long conversation were “Hello”, “Okay” and “Thank you.”
+His only three words during the one-minute-long conversation were “Hello”, “Okay,” and “Thank you.”

+A change of mood was hovering around Rong.
 Rong, at the end of the call, burst into sudden laughter.
 Wild laughter but not excessive enough to suggest he was now spitting on God, insane.
 The laughter only ancestors in their invisible ceremonies could permit a living descendant.
-He was now ready to tell Fifties and Enclavio the reasons behind his tears and laughter.
+He was now ready to tell Fifties and Enclavio the cause of his tears and laughter.